eventflow/EventFlow/Documentation/integration/event-stores.md

 });
 ```

-When additional configuration is required (for example TLS certificates, keep-alive tuning, or custom credentials), create an `EventStoreClientSettings` object and pass it to `UseKurrentEventStore(settings)` instead of the connection string overload.
+When additional configuration is required (for example TLS certificates, keep-alive tuning, or custom credentials), create an `KurrentDBClientSettings` object and pass it to `UseKurrentEventStore(settings)` instead of the connection string overload.

 ## MSSQL event store